pedrofrohmut/shareposts2/README.md

 In  my version I am doing PHP in the Java Servlet/JSP way (that i know better).

-This project uses the same tools of the TraversyMVC as: .htaccess and basic folder structure.
+This project uses the same tools of the TraversyMVC framework as: .htaccess files and basic folder structure.

 BUT it changes:
 1. The core libraries
 2. Added dynamic configurations that automatically changes base on the environment
 3. The logic was moved from the controllers to services